Welcome to the club!

 We're commited to keeping your cheese cool for the duration of its journey.

-We're using gel-based ice packs in your box this month.
+We're using water-based ice packs in your box this month.
 Once they've got to you, they can be re-used on picnics or anywhere else you might need to keep your cool.
 Don't panic if they've melted!
 (All that means is that they've expended that energy keeping your cheese cool - thanks ice packs!)

 If your council won’t take it, you can recycle them with shopping bags which all supermarkets take